bbarbs/spring-boot-jwt/README.md

 For windows you can download it [here](https://github.com/dmajkic/redis/downloads)

 ### How it Works
-* Every genetared token has SecretKey with is also generated using KeyGenerator.
+* Every genetared token has SecretKey with is also generated using KeyGenerator Advance Standard Encryption(AES).
 ```
 public SecretKey generateKey() throws NoSuchAlgorithmException {
      return KeyGenerator.getInstance("AES").generateKey();